jochemsoons/risk_aware_conversationalQA/README.md

-# Controlling the Risk of Conversational Search via Reinforcement Learning
+# Reproduction study: Controlling the Risk of Conversational Search via Reinforcement Learning
+This repository has been used to perform a reproduction study of the following paper:

+Wang, Z., & Ai, Q. (2021, April).
+Controlling the Risk of Conversational Search via Reinforcement Learning.
+In Proceedings of the Web Conference 2021 (pp. 1968-1977).

+This repository is based on the repository made available by the authors, which can be found [through this link](https://github.com/zhenduow/conversationalQA).

 A risk-aware conversational search system consisting of pretrained answer and question rerankers and a decision maker trained by reinforcement learning.

 ## Package requirements (recommended versions).